diamondavocado/Simplisafe-Price-Tracker/README.md

 # Notes

 * Simplisafe's system **does NOT send alerts to your phone** unless you're subscribed to the *Pro Premium* plan at £19.99 per month.
-* An internet connection is required to set up the system, even if you don't plan on using it as a "smart" system
+* An internet connection is required to set up the system, even if you don't plan on using it as a "smart" system.
-* If you are not subscribed to any of their plans, and only use the system as a traditional "dumb" alarm, the system will still collect data and usage metrics which will be sent to Simplisafe
+* If you are not subscribed to any of their plans, and only use the system as a traditional "dumb" alarm, the system will still collect data and usage metrics which will be sent to Simplisafe.

 Not so smart now, is it?